thearyadev/Athena/README.md

 ![Athena](https://raw.githubusercontent.com/thearyadev/Athena/main/graphics/athena.png)
 # Usage
 Note: To use this bot you must create a discord bot application in your discord developer account, and provide a token to the bot.
+Also, download the latest release of this bot for the best stability.
+Main branch is active revisions, and will be unstable.

 ## Providing a token